 On July 1, 2005, the Company entered into an Employment Agreement with Blair Cunningham.
-The Agreement commenced on July 1, 2005 and has an indefinite term until terminated pursuant to said Agreement.
-Mr. Cunningham agreed to serve as Senior Vice-President, Products Division (now Chief Technology Officer).
-Pursuant to said Agreement, we are paying Mr. Cunningham a base annual salary of approximately \$150,000, which is subject to increase at the discretion of the Compensation Committee.
+The Agreement has an indefinite term until terminated pursuant to said Agreement.
+Mr. Cunningham agreed to serve as Senior Vice President, Products Division (now Chief Technology Officer).
+Pursuant to said Agreement, Mr. Cunningham was paid a base annual salary of approximately \$150,000, which is subject to increase at the discretion of the Compensation Committee.
 Mr. Cunningham shall be entitled to receive an annual cash and stock incentive bonus for each fiscal year based upon a level of accomplishment of management and performance objectives as established by the Compensation Committee.
 At its meeting held in October 2006 and in accordance with its remit the Compensation Committee approved an increase in the base annual salary to \$175,000, effective November 1, 2006.

 Mr. Cunningham is entitled to receive 50,000 shares of the Company's common stock for services performed through October 31, 2006 and thereafter \$50,000 of common stock annually, paid quarterly.
-Mr. Cunningham is entitled to 40 business days vacation for each calendar year, reimbursed for business expenses, entitled to directors and officers liability insurance during his employment with the Company and for a period of three years after termination, shall receive a mutually agreed upon amount of relocation expenses to New York and either provided with a vehicle or up to \$5,000 per annum in lieu of specific reimbursement expenses for use of a personal vehicle and indemnification to the maximum extent permitted by law against all costs and expenses incurred by him, including cost of his legal counsel.
+Mr. Cunningham is entitled to 40 business days vacation for each calendar year, reimbursed for business expenses, entitled to directors and officers liability insurance during his employment with the Company and for a period of three years after termination, shall be provided with a vehicle or up to \$5,000 per annum in lieu of specific reimbursement expenses for use of a personal vehicle and indemnification to the maximum extent permitted by law against all costs and expenses incurred by him, including cost of his legal counsel.
 Mr. Cunningham is also entitled to participate in all Company life, health and disability insurance, pension, deferred compensation and incentive plans, options and awards, performance bonuses and other benefits extended by the Company as a matter of policy to its executive employees.
 He shall also be entitled, at the Company's cost, to the benefit of a disability insurance policy or plan during his employment.